For DonorsFor Applicants

 How Many Scholarships Can You Apply For?

 Since you can get however many scholarships you need, you can apply for as many as you want.
-There is no limit to the number of scholarships you can apply for, and you actually should apply to many.
+There is no limit to the number of scholarships you can apply for, and you actually should apply for many.
 Scholarship awards can vary greatly, so you might apply for a few scholarships with huge awards, and you might also apply for some that are only worth a few hundred dollars.
 Whatever the case, you are welcome to apply for as many as you want, and doing so will increase your chances of earning at least some scholarship aid.

 How many scholarships can you get